nixworks/public/news/2011/02/17/index.md

 ##### Kosovo
 ### [Kosovo marks the third anniversary of its declaration of independence from Serbia. ](/news/2011/02/17/kosovo-marks-the-third-anniversary-of-its-declaration-of-independence-from-serbia.md)
-_Context: Serbia, Kosovo_
+_Context: Kosovo, Serbia_

 ##### Governor
 ### [The Governor of Alaska Sean Parnell says that he will not implement the United States Patient Protection and Affordable Care Act after a Florida judge ruled it was unconstitutional. ](/news/2011/02/17/the-governor-of-alaska-sean-parnell-says-that-he-will-not-implement-the-united-states-patient-protection-and-affordable-care-act-after-a-flo.md)
-_Context: Obamacare, American, Governor, Sean Parnell, the state_
+_Context: Obamacare, Governor, the state, American, Sean Parnell_

 ## [Previous Day...](/news/2011/02/16/index.md)